The DL Advocate: Playing the devil's advocate with hidden systematic uncertainties: Methodology

 Combining this with Eq.~\ref{eq:eff_def} and moving to a vectorial notation we can express the total per-channel efficiency as

 or, in an even more compact form,

 where we have introduced the $H$ matrix which is defined as

+Here, $H$ is a quadratic $M \times M$ matrix where $M$ is the total number of decay channels.
 From the previous equations it is evident the role of the coefficients $\alpha_j$ which relate the NN classification response to the different decay-channel efficiencies.
 The meaning of the $\alpha_j$ coefficients can be easily understood in the ideal case of a perfectly discriminating network.
-In such a scenario $H$ takes the form of the identity matrix and $\alpha_j$ can be freely chosen to satisfy all possible combination of efficiencies, \emph{i.e.} we can choose $\alpha_{(j \vert j \in \mathcal{C})}=1$ for all control channels $\mathcal{C}$ in order to perfectly satisfy their efficiency constraints, and arbitrary move $\alpha_{(j \vert j=s)}$ for the signal channel $s$ to get any possible values for the signal efficiency $e_s$.
+In such a scenario $H$ takes the form of the identity matrix and $\alpha_j$ can be individually chosen to satisfy all possible combination of efficiencies, \emph{i.e.} we can choose $\alpha_{(j \vert j \in \mathcal{C})}=1$ for all control channels $\mathcal{C}$ in order to perfectly satisfy their efficiency constraints, and arbitrarily move $\alpha_{(j \vert j=s)}$ for the signal channel $s$ to get any possible values for the signal efficiency $e_s$.

 In general, however, the $H$ matrix will have non-diagonal terms that correlate the efficiency of the different decay channels.
 The measurements carried out on the control channels, therefore, provide non trivial constraints on the signal efficiency.